-Each firm i behaves for an infinite horizon of time and can adopt a new and clean production technology within a period of time τ_i .
+Each firm i functions for an infinite horizon of time and can adopt a new and clean production technology within a period of time τ_i .
 This clean technology does not pollute at all, uses renewable energy and therefore has a lower unit cost of production c verifying 0 < c < d.
-For example, we can consider that the polluting technology uses fossil energy, whereas the clean technology uses solar energy.
-The per-unit energy-production cost for the clean technology is for maintaining the solar production technology, and we can reasonably assume that it is lower than the per-unit energy-production cost when a fossil energy is used.
-Thus, the profit of firm i is $\Pi{ic}^a = p_i(q_i)q_i - cq_i$.
+For example, we can consider that polluting technology uses fossil energy, whereas clean technology uses solar energy.
+The per-unit energy-production cost for clean technology is for maintaining the solar production technology, and we can reasonably assume that it is lower than the per-unit energy-production cost when fossil energy is used.
+Thus, the profit of firm i is $\prod{ic}^{a} = p_i(q_i)q_i - cq_i$.